What you need to know about guitar picks

 Acetal Guitar Picks

 First let’s discuss Acetal, which is a fancy name for a highly durable plastic that is stiffer than nylon but not as stiff as other options.
-Acetal can stand up to aggressive players because of its durable nature and great for players that like strong attacks.
+Acetal can stand up to aggressive players because of its durable nature and is great for players that like strong attacks.

 Ultem Guitar Picks